Kr1sh1/HillingdonLexTwilio/README.md

 The `transcribe` function is invoked when an inbound phone call is received, this behaviour is currently hardcoded in the deploy workflow but can become configurable.

+The `statusCallback` function is invoked whenever the status of a phone call changes.
+Again, this is hardcoded in the deploy workflow.
+Typically we are only interested in when the phone call is completed successfully.

 ## Getting Started

 ### Installation